 If you’re not officially a resident, however, you’ll need to pay a fixed rate of 28% on all capital gains.

-When selling your home, you’ll also need to factor in estate agent costs, which can take a chunk of your overall profits.
+When selling your home, you also must factor in estate agent costs, which can take a chunk of your overall profits.
 Real estate agents in Portugal can charge around 3–5% (plus 23% Value Added Tax/VAT) of the property’s value.

-Property, like other assets, is subject to cycles of growth and decline, so be sure to research the property market and local interest rates for international mortgages in Portugal.
+Property, like other assets, is subject to cycles of growth and decline.
+Research the property market and local interest rates for international mortgages in Portugal.

 It is worth seeking professional advice on your expat mortgage details and building permits, especially if you don’t speak Portuguese.
-You can search for English-speaking mortgage advisors and estate agents in Expatica’s A–Z listings under the financial, banking and housing categories.
-Plus, visit Expatica’s Ask the Expert section to ask local experts for advice on buying or building a home in Portugal.
+You can search for English-speaking mortgage advisors and estate agents in Expatica’s A–Z listings.